A primal-dual price-optimization method for computing equilibrium prices in mean-field games models: Introduction

 Furthermore, our main computational result is the primal-dual Algorithm~\ref{alg:main}, which is based on this previous theorem.
 More specifically, we first rewrite~\eqref{eq:mfg_var} as a saddle-point problem

 where

 Next, we use a version of the primal-dual hybrid gradient (PDHG)~\cite{champock11,champock16} to solve~\eqref{eq:saddle_cont}.
 In particular, we replace the proximal ascent steps for $\alpha$ by gradient ascent steps, which yields Algorithm~\ref{alg:main} below.
+Note that we perform proximal descent steps in $\omega$, as in the original PDHG algorithm, which are optimization steps with quadratic (norm-squared) penalty terms (line 5 in Algorithm~\ref{alg:main}).

 Here, we state the continuous version of Algorithm~\ref{alg:main} for the convenience of the reader and to minimize the introduction of new notation.
 In the discrete version of the algorithm, we replace integrals and ODEs by numerical integration and finite-difference equations, respectively; a detailed discussion of Algorithm~\ref{alg:main} is in Section~\ref{sec:alg}.